azharhasan/deploying-ai/05_src/assignment_chat/readme.md

 ## Overview

-This application allows users to interact with a comprehensive database of Physics Nobel Prize laureates from 1901 to 2025.
+This application allows users to interact with a comprehensive database of Physics Nobel Prize laureates from 1901 to 2025 as well as the nobel prize API: https://www.nobelprize.org/about/developer-zone-2/.
 Users can ask questions about:
 - Specific Nobel Prize winners and their years
 - Research fields and the prizes awarded for them
 - Motivations behind Nobel Prize awards